Alberto Santos-Dumont: Mountaineering, motorsports and ballooning

 In 1891, when he was 18, Santos-Dumont visited Europe.
 In England he spent a few months practising his English, and in France he climbed Mont Blanc.
 This adventure, at an altitude of almost 5,000 metres, gave him a taste for heights.
 The following year, his father had a serious accident, and released Alberto from parental care on 12 February 1892, advising him to focus on learning mechanics, chemistry, and electricity.
 (Note: For the complete quote of what Henrique Dumont said, read What I Saw, What We Will See, pp. 12–13.)
 With that, Alberto left the Ouro Preto Mining Engineering School and returned to France where he took part in motor racing and cycling.
 He also began technical and scientific studies with a professor of Spanish origin named Garcia.
 (Note: Little is known about Santos-Dumont's education other than an unpublished manuscript showing that he studied the encyclopedias of Fonvielle and Flammarion, knew the history of flight, and knew some mathematics.
 Santos-Dumont and other inventors studied the works of Lilienthal and Cayley.
 He relied on self-education, with Garcia guiding him in his studies.
 Peter Wykeham describes Garcia as an advisor in his studies.)
 In 1894 Santos-Dumont travelled to the United States, visiting New York, Chicago, and Boston.
 Around this time (Note: Medeiros 2006a says that it happened in 1893, when Santos-Dumont was 21 years old.
 He was the only one among his siblings not to complete a college degree.) he went on to study at Merchant Venturers' Technical College, but never graduated.
 (Note: Between 1892 and 1897 he attended engineering courses at the Sorbonne and the College de France, without any official commitment.)
 Agenor Barbosa described Santos-Dumont in this period as a "student of little diligence, or rather, not at all studious for 'theories', but of admirable practical and mechanical talent and, since then, revealing himself in everything, of inventive genius", (Note: Exacta 2006: in an interview with Henrique Lins de Barros it is explained how Santos-Dumont's practical ability, as "a scientist who was in the proving ground", makes him a practical scientist, also because of the speed at which he advanced his creations in a decade, but it is an idea that has been fading as the importance of theoretical science has increased.
-Mattos 2012, says he was not a scientist, but an "integrator of technologies".) but who was later described by Agnor as someone focused on aviation from when "...'explosion engines' began to succeed."
+Mattos 2012, says he was not a scientist, but an "integrator of technologies".) but who was later described by Agenor as someone focused on aviation from when "...'explosion engines' began to succeed."